ORESoftware/tsc-systemjs-example/README.md

 ```

-you will notice in the dist/systemjs-bundle.js that there are only
+you will notice in the dist/systemjs-bundle.js file, that there are only
 12 `System.register` calls (try ctrl+f)

-However, my lib directory has many more like 100+ .ts/.js files
+However, my `lib` directory has many more like 100+ .ts/.js files

 so the *first* problem (1) is that TSC is not picking up all my files, not sure why

-the *second* problem (2) is that TSC is not taking my modules
-and accurately transpiling them, e.g.:
+the *second* problem (2) is that TSC is not taking my modules and accurately transpiling them.

-an original module looks like this:
+For example, an original .ts module looks like this:

 ```typescript